hoast/hoast-convert/README.md

 ### Parameters

-* `engine`: A function that processes the data and returns the new content.
-The parameters are the file path, file content, file frontmatter, and global metadata.
-The frontmatter is only used if the [frontmatter module](https://github.com/hoast/hoast-frontmatter#readme) is used.
-Do note the function can be asynchronous or return a promise.
-The function needs the return the new content in the form of a string.
+* `engine`: The file processing function which gets given two parameters, the file data and the hoast metadata.
+The return can be an object, which gets merged with the pre-existing file, or an array of objects, whereby each item in the array becomes a new file and gets merged with the pre-existing file.
   * Type: `Function`
 	* Required: `yes`
-* `extension`: The new extension name if it needs to change.
-  * Type: `String`
-	* Required: `no`
 * `patterns`: Glob patterns to match file paths with.
 If the engine function is set it will only give the function any files matching the pattern.
   * Type: `String` or `Array of strings`
 	* Required: `no`